Raphide/ToDo-App/README.md

 - Must be able to duplicate tasks
 - Must be able to delete tasks
 - You must add your own styling

-### purpose of project

-- Your task is to create an application that allows you to track, add, and delete tasks as well as manage categories of tasks.

 ### stack used